Levels: Beginner, Intermediate

 …how to get behind the decks and start DJing? …how to refine and enhance your skills of this craft? …how to expand your set-up and use it as a creative instrument? …about the approaches and concepts of renowned DJs?

 It includes theoretical and methodical elements for a critical consciousness of the field and its various artistic processes.
-It will combine theory and practical, hands-on exercises to provide a broad range of skills that enables you to start professional work as a DJ in various contexts, or further refine your practice.
+The combination of theory and practical, hands-on exercises provides a broad range of skills that enables you to start professional work as a DJ in various contexts, or further refine your practice.
 Neighbouring fields, like remixing, producing, or curating will also be touched.
 While providing technical basics, this course focuses on artistic and aesthetic aspects.
 It aims to broaden the definition of DJing and to find and realize your individual and innovative approaches.
 You will also learn about the creation of an artistic profile, and how to communicate your individual artistic vision.

 No matter if you are a beginner, or have already begun to create your own practice – our instructors will advise and inspire you to deepen and expand your practice, including overlaps into other fields like music production, remixing, curating, performance, or sound art.